-Continuing CSUS students and new students who have received notice of admission are eligible to register for classes.
+Continuing Sacramento State students and new students who have received notice of admission are eligible to register for classes.
 Registration is known as CASPER and is conducted by telephone or online (CasperWeb).
-The Annual Class Schedule is available in mid-April at the Hornet Bookstore or online.
-In most academic departments, advising begins in March for Fall semesters and in October for Spring semesters.
+The Annual Class Schedule is available online in mid-April.
+In most academic departments, advising begins in March for fall semesters and in October for spring semesters.

 An Invitation to Register is mailed to eligible students in June for Fall semesters.
 For Spring semesters, the Invitation to Register is mailed the second week of November.
 CASPER for the Summer semester begins in April.
-The Academic Advising Center offers advising and registration assistance to newly admitted students during the Orientation program prior to each Fall and Spring semester.
+The Academic Advising Center offers advising and registration assistance to newly admitted students during the Orientation program prior to each fall and spring semester.